-- 73 The kids and youngsters attending the Imaginary Eruption workshop revealed sharp eyes and a keen attention to the dynamics - of both the natural phenomena and human interactions.
-Their works, considered together as a whole, capture most of the key - issues related to hazard assessment and mitigation.
-These were discussed at length in the meetings with the teachers after - working with the students. - 77 The outcome of an eruption does not only depend on the magnitude and explosivity of the volcanic event: people play an - 78 important role.
+The kids and youngsters attending the imaginary eruption workshop revealed sharp eyes and a keen attention to the dynamics of both the natural phenomena and human interactions.
+Their work, considered together as a whole, captures most of the key issues related to hazard assessment and mitigation.
+These were discussed at length in the meetings with the teachers after working with the pupils.

+The outcome of an eruption does not only depend on the magnitude and explosivity of the volcanic event; people also play an important role.
 The conclusion of the story always depends on what goes on in the preceding frames.
-The kids' drawings well - represent the wide spectrum of possible combinations of eruptive styles and sizes and people's behaviours. - 80 The collected stories are works of fiction, and do not necessarily represent the actual beliefs or mental model of the drawers. - 81 Nevertheless, in setting up the scene, the students made use of their personal knowledge, and the stories reveal what they think - 82 could get their protagonists in trouble.
-The analysis of individual stories can be used to identify sound elements of their - understanding of volcanic eruptions and point at topics that may deserve further attention in future outreach work.
-In the future, - scientists and textbook writers should become acquainted and agree on the choice of images and terms to better convey a more - 85 realistic picture of volcanoes and their behavior.
-Graphics could illustrate possible sequences of events before, during and after - the eruption, together with the timescales and magnitudes involved.
-In the following, we provide a few indications. - 87
+The kids' drawings represent the wide spectrum of possible combinations of eruptive styles and sizes and people's behaviours well.

+The collected stories are works of fiction, and do not necessarily represent the actual beliefs or mental model of the drawers.
+Nevertheless, in setting up the scene, the pupils made use of their personal knowledge, and the stories reveal what they think could cause their protagonists to be in trouble.
+The analysis of individual stories can be used to identify sound elements of their understanding of volcanic eruptions and point at topics that may deserve further attention in future outreach work.
+In the future, scientists and textbook writers should become acquainted and agree on the choice of images and terms to better convey a more realistic picture of volcanoes and their behaviour.
+Graphics could illustrate possible sequences of events before, during, and after the eruption, together with the timescales and magnitudes involved.
+In the following, we provide a few indications.